Richard Wayne Snell: Murders and execution

 Snell, known to his friends as "Wayne", was an anomaly amongst the militants of the CSA, in that he operated autonomously, using the CSA compound as his base of operation.
-Stephen Scott, a frequent collaborator with Snell, gave this information in a federal prison holding cell to one of the then members.
+Steven Scott, a frequent collaborator with Snell, gave this information in a federal prison holding cell to one of the then members.

-On November 3, 1983, Snell, accompanied by Thomas and Scott, shot and killed pawn shop owner William Stumpp, who he mistakenly believed was of Jewish descent, in Arkansas.
+On November 3, 1983, Snell, accompanied by Thomas and Scott, shot and killed pawn shop owner William Stumpp, whom he mistakenly believed was of Jewish descent, in Arkansas.
 Thomas waited outside while Scott followed Snell inside.

-On June 30, 1984, Snell killed black Arkansas State Trooper Louis P. Bryant near DeQueen, Arkansas.
+On June 30, 1984, Snell killed black Arkansas State Trooper Louis P. Bryant near De Queen, Arkansas.
 Snell then left the scene and drove across the Oklahoma state line.
 A truck driver who witnessed the killing of Officer Bryant followed him and contacted the Broken Bow police department.
-The police officers there set up a roadblock, where they engaged Snell in a shootout that resulted in Snell being wounded six times in the abdomen, knee, and ankle, and arrested.
-Snell was then returned to Arkansas for trial, where he was convicted of murder and sentenced to life in prison for the murder of Bryant and death for the murder of Stumpp.
+The police officers there set up a roadblock where they engaged Snell in a shootout that resulted in Snell being shot six times and suffering injuries to the abdomen, knee, and ankle.
+Snell was then arrested and returned to Arkansas for trial, where he was convicted of murder and sentenced to life in prison for the murder of Bryant and death for the murder of Stumpp.
 Snell never denied the allegations made against him, or the crimes he was accused of having committed.

 In exchange for testimony against Snell, Thomas was allowed to plead guilty to a federal racketeering charge.
 He was sentenced to 12 years in prison, to run concurrently to other sentences imposed by Missouri and federal courts.
-Scott pleaded guilty to a non-capital charge of first degree murder.
+In 1987, Scott pleaded guilty to a non-capital charge of first degree murder.
+He was sentenced to 30 years in prison with 15 years suspended.

 Snell was held at the Tucker Maximum Security Unit until April 15, 1995, when he was transferred to the execution site.
 Snell's death sentence was carried out on April 19, 1995, at the Cummins Unit in Lincoln County, Arkansas.